djangify/our-spot/README.md

 A total of five EPICS were created to complete the first phase and organised into sprints.

 **_User Authentication and Registration:_**
-Covering network setup up, user registration, login, and logout functionality.
+Covering network setup up, role allocation, user registration, login, and logout functionality.

 **_User Profiles:_**
 This epic covers user profiles, creating, editing and deleting